saulpierotti/markdown_notebook/AG.md

 	* Polimorphic sites are more informative than sites with rare variants, so I tend to focus on them for determining an aplotype
 * Genotyping by sequencing (GBS) allows to detect unknown SNPs and it is typically done with pooled reduced representation libraries
 * Illumina can produce customized genotyping chips

-# Plink
-* A pedigree is a standardised representation of individuals in a population and relationships among them
-	* It can be represented in plane text or in binary form
-* Plink is an important tool for working with reference genomes
-	* It can work with text files (`--file` parameter, without extension for homonimous .ped and .map files)
-	* It can work with binaries (`--bfile` option)
-* PED and MAP file work in pairs: I typically have my_file.ped and my_file.map with the same root name and referring to the same data
-* The PED (pedigree) file is a text file with a row for each individual
-	* It stores the pedigree of the population
-	* This format is standard and it is used by different tools
-	* It is Tab-separated and there are fields for the father, mother, sex, family, phenotype, SNPs
-	* Missing data are usually reported with 0
-* The MAP (map on the genome) file is a text file that has a line for each SNP
-	* It reports chromosome number, SNP ID, position, distance from other SNPs
-	* It is produced processing the raw output of a genotyping platform
-* A polymorphism is such if it has a frequency higher than 1%
-* Before doing data analysis, check your data (!)
-	* I want to exclude faulty individuals and faulty loci
-	* Plink can filter out data at a given threshold
-	* I want to exclude low-frequency alleles: my focus is the population, not the individual
-	* I can exclude SNPs that violate the HW equilibrium
-	* I can exclude mendelian errors: genotypes that are impossible given the parents
-* Basic usage
-	* `--freq` gives the frequency of a SNP
-	* If I don't trust the data provider about the sexes, I can check for absolute homozigosity at X loci: in this case I have a male
-	* I can want to filter out duplicates due to sampling errors
-	* If I am working with non-human or I have partially assembled scaffolds, I need to specify `--allow-extra-chromosomes` or the species, if available in plink (es. `--sheep`)
-	* `--out` specifies the root filename of the output
-	* `--noweb` is usually required otherwise it checks forever for updates

 # De novo sequencing
 * The human genome is repeat rich